First, something about sound.

 bar.
 It extends beyond the f-holes and thus transmits the

-motion of the bridge over a large area of the belly.
+motion of the bass foot of the bridge over a large area of the belly.

 Cross section at the bridge, seen from the tailpiece